 What is online privacy?

-Before we delve into the further details, let us start with this basic question.
+Before we delve into further details, let us start with this basic question.
 Do remember that online privacy is not your right.
 It is a privilege.
 You must earn it.
 It means there is a cost attached to your privacy.
 Your time, your energy – and most importantly – your money.

 Internet privacy is a very broad term.
 It covers all the concepts related to the protection and security of your personal and sensitive data by using different tools, applications, techniques, and technologies.